cogtoolslab/trust_agents_cogsci2022_public/README.md

 ### Experiment
 `/experiments`: Code for running experiment
+Notes on experiment code:
-- NOTE: Original experiment relies on an exchange with a mongodb instance running on the cogtoolslab server.
+1. The experiment code relies on an exchange with a mongodb instance running on the cogtoolslab server.
-- For that reason, the code here is not likely to run if simply cloned and run locally.
-- However, the code here makes the underlying logic in the experiment transparent.
+  - As a result, the code here is not likely to run if simply cloned and started locally; however, the underlying logic of the experiment (as well as all stimuli etc.) is preserved in `/experiments`.
+2. The code here largely inherits from an earlier experiment lead by Haoliang Wang examining people's ability to learn novel physical dyanmics over repeated trials.
+The code in `/experiments` has primarily been modified to include the agent's suggestions and the logic of intervening on or accepting them.